Forestriver/Flask-website/README.md

 # Hello-world
 Repository created for exercises in Python.
 I am Forestriver.
-Learning Python hungry for new technologies )
+Learning Python, hungry for new technologies )